 If you need a similar pack for women, this completely new series includes Sira 45, with a women-specific harness design, and with the same features.
 At this moment, I am not aware of any other pack size in this Siro-Sira series.

-If you feel this the Siro 50 pack is not what you want, and you need something different of the same size and from the same brand, please see this Kelty Revol 50 pack, which is also a completely new model for men, appeared on the marker in the beginning of 2017.
+If you feel this the Siro 50 pack is not what you want, and you need something different of the same size and from the same brand, please see this Kelty Revol 50 pack, which is also a completely new model for men.
 Check also this new Kelty Redwing 50 Tactical pack.
-Note also that they have launched a new Zyp series in 2019, so compare this pack with their Zyp 48.
+Note also that they have launched a new Zyp series, so compare this pack with their Zyp 48.

 Thank you for reading.
 It would be great to hear your opinion about this new Kelty’s series.
 There is a comment box below.
 I wish you a nice day.